 Dr. Claus te Wildt from Fidelity had the best quote from the conference, “As a citizen, I am concerned about all this (the nation’s debt, interest rates, pandemic, etc.), but as an investor, I am not worried.”

 I tend to agree with him.
 I appreciate how he does not allow his emotions about the economy to interfere with his investment decisions.
 Emotions should stay out of investing.
 Even though there is a risk involved in investing in the stock market, there is also a risk of having all your money in cash in the bank, as inflation causes your money to lose value.

-The way to build wealth in the stock market is to build a portfolio consistent with the level of risk you are willing to stomach.
-Hiring a financial advisor can help you determine how much risk you are able to take given your age, your risk tolerance, your investment timeline, and your purpose for the money you are wanting to invest.
+Your wealth-building journey in the stock market starts by investing in a portfolio consistent with the level of risk you are willing to stomach.
+Hiring a financial advisor can help you determine how much risk you can take, given your age, risk tolerance, investment timeline, and purpose for the money you want to invest.
 You should not feel like you are”gambling” with your money when you invest in the stock market.

 If you have an investment portfolio and would like me to review it, email me at firstname.lastname@example.org or schedule some time on my calendar.
 I’d love to talk to you.